-AsiCe (Associated Signature Containers, also called Asic) is a document container recognized in the EU and approved by European Telecommunications Standards Institute (ETSI).
+ASiCE (Associated Signature Containers) is a document container recognized in the EU and approved by European Telecommunications Standards Institute (ETSI).
 This file container is mostly used by governmental and public organizations because of its safety features and capacity to store multiple files, signatures, and time stamps.
 It makes it easier to share compressed files and sign them without losing valuable data.
 It works similarly to a ZIP format, where you can share and access different files in one container.

 - Better data security — when you share multiple files with multiple people, you risk losing some documents or crucial details like signatures.
 When all documents arrive in one container, signatures, data, and time stamps stay intact.

 - Safe Asic electronic signature options — ASiCE format protects inside data and signatures by keeping their metadata unchanged.
 Documents can’t be separated from their signatures and time stamps, no matter how many people pass them around.

 ASiCE documents are a great option to send multiple files and ensure their security.
 However, without the right tools, you can’t open ASiCE files.
 To open an ASiCE file, you need a special program.
 For example, some governmental institutions like The Lithuanian State Tax Inspectorate allow opening such files, but you might also need an additional program to sign them.